RafaelBarbosatec/cube/README.md

 Simple State Manager with dependency injection and no code generation required.

-With Cubes, rebuilding only takes place where it is needed!
+With Cubes, manage the state of the application in a simple and objective way and reconstructing in your widget tree only where necessary!

 MVVM based architecture.